Muriel Beaumont: Biography

 On 1932, her middle daughter Daphne married Frederick Browning.
-After her husband's death on 11 April 1934, Beaumont, together with her elder daughter Angela and her younger daughter Jeanne, moved from Cannon Hall, the family home in Hampstead, to a smaller house nearby.
+After her husband's death on 11 April 1934, Beaumont, together with her elder daughter, Angela, and her younger daughter, Jeanne, moved from Cannon Hall, the family home in Hampstead, to a smaller house nearby.
 The three of them also spent a lot of time at Ferryside, their home in Bodinnick, Cornwall, where they lived permanently after 1939.
 During the World War II, her daughters worked the land and ran a market garden.
-In 1946, her daughter Jeanne left the familiar home to life apart.
+In 1946, her daughter, Jeanne, left the family home to live away.

-She died at 81, on 27 November 1957 in her home in Liskeard, Cornwall.
+She died at 81, on 27 November 1957, in her home in Liskeard, Cornwall.